deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 * The recurrent nature of sequential encoding aligns very well with the Recurrent Neural Network (RNN) structure.

 * Well-known decoders exist for these codes.
 For convolutional codes, maximum likelihood decoder on AWGN channels is Viterbi decoder, which is a dynamic programming.
-For turbo codes, a belief propagation decoder on AWGN channels works extremely well.
-Hence, learning a decoder for sequential codes poses the challenge in *learning an algorithm.*
+For turbo codes, a belief propagation decoder on AWGN channels achieve performance close to the theoretical (Shannon) limit.
+Hence, learning a decoder for sequential codes poses the challenge of *learning an algorithm.*